-- Recording of quantities, classification (for materials to be removed) and validation (for materials to remain) of each type of waste generated during construction and proposed use for materials to remain; - information regarding the recycling and disposal locations; and - confirmation of the contamination status of the development areas of the site based on the validation results.
+- Recording of quantities, classification (for materials to be removed) and validation (for materials to remain) of each type of waste generated during construction and proposed use for materials to remain; - · Waste minimisation strategies; - Expected quantities of waste materials; - information regarding the recycling and disposal locations; and confirmation of the contamination status of the development areas of the site based on the validation results.
 The CWMP is presented in Appendix F.